Peter Spencer (religious leader)

 Peter Spencer (1782–1843) was an American freedman who in 1813 founded the Union Church of Africans in Wilmington, Delaware.
 The denomination is now known as the African Union First Colored Methodist Protestant Church and Connection, or A.U.M.P.
 Church for short.
 Born into slavery in 1782 in Kent County, Maryland, Spencer was freed after his master died, by the terms of his will.

 Spencer moved north to Wilmington, which had a large free black population.
-He contributed to the development of the free Africa-American community in this city.
+He contributed to the development of the free African-American community in this city.
 There he founded the Union Church of Africans in 1813.
 (This followed the 1793 establishment in Philadelphia of the African Methodist Episcopal Church by Richard Allen, which was the first independent black church.
 It had ties to the Methodist Episcopal Church until 1816, when several congregations formed it as a denomination, electing Allen as bishop.

 In 1814, Spencer called for the first annual gathering of the Union Church, an event now known as the Big August Quarterly.
 This has drawn members of this denomination and their descendants together in an annual religious and cultural festival, which continues to be held in the early 21st century.